linrunner/tlp-doc/settings/processor.rst

     CPU_MIN_PERF_ON_BAT=0
     CPU_MAX_PERF_ON_BAT=30

-Define the min/max P-state for Intel Core i processors.
+Define the min/max P-state for Intel CPUs.
 Values are stated as a percentage (0..100%) of the total available processor performance.

 Hints:

-* Requires `intel_pstate` or `intel_cpufreq` scaling driver
+* Requires `intel_pstate` or `intel_cpufreq` scaling driver and Intel Core i 2nd gen.
+  ("Sandy Bridge") or newer CPU
 * The driver imposes a limit > 0 on the min P-state, see `min_perf_pct` in the output of :command:`tlp-stat -p`
 * This setting is intended to limit the power dissipation of the CPU